Dongdaemun Design Plaza in Seoul delights the senses

 Although Seoul, South Korea, has ancient and historical sites and events that can delight, the modernistic, nearly space age Dongdaemun Design Plaza in the city’s bustling core shouldn’t be ignored.

-Especially now that the LED Rose Garden exhibit has been extended to run through at least February 2016.
-More than 25,000 illuminated LED Roses fill the gardens and lawns of the Dongaemun History & Culture Park at the Design Plaza, so once the sun goes down and the lights go on, it’s a sensory explosion that can hardly be matched.
+Outdoors, enjoy the LED Rose Garden.
+More than 25,000 illuminated LED roses fill the gardens and lawns of the Dongaemun History & Culture Park at the Design Plaza, so once the sun goes down and the lights go on, it’s a sensory explosion that can hardly be matched.
 The best part, of course, is that this is a Seoul experience that doesn’t cost a cent.

 Dongdaemun Design Plaza LED Rose Garden photo opp